Lyall/EiyudenChronicleRisingFix/README.md

 ## Installation
 - Grab the latest release of EiyudenChronicleRisingFix from [here.](https://github.com/Lyall/EiyudenChronicleRisingFix/releases)
-- Extract the contents of the EiyudenChronicleRisingFix zip in to the game directory (e.g. steamapps/common/EiyudenChronicleRising).
+- Extract the contents of the release zip in to the game directory (e.g. steamapps/common/EiyudenChronicleRising).
 - Run the game once to generate a config file located at **EiyudenChronicleRising/BepinEx/config/EiyudenChronicleRisingFix.cfg**

 ## Configuration